WP Buffs Blog |

 You can copy and paste this code into your web pages, with no need to edit it further.
 You simply use the GTM interface to add and update your Google Ads, Analytics, and non-Google tags.

 There are two main methods you can use to set up Google Tag Manager: the manual method and a plugin.
-In each method, the stages are largely the same, however with the later, you’ll use a plugin to add the code to your site rather than editing your site files yourself.
+In each method, the stages are largely the same, however with the latter, you’ll use a plugin to add the code to your site rather than editing your site files yourself.

 Using the plugin method is quick, simple, and often the better choice if you don’t have any coding experience.
 However, if you want to avoid installing another plugin on your WordPress site, you can set up Google Tag Manager without one.